andrewtorgesen/andrewtorgesen.github.io/_autonomy/cameraCalibration.md

 $$ \gamma = g(\mathcal{Y} + 2p_2\mathcal{X}\mathcal{Y}+p_1\mathcal{Y}^2(\mathcal{X}^2+2)) $$

-To do the reverse and apply distortion to $$^\mathcal{C}l_i$$, the undistortion model must be inverted.
+To do the reverse and apply distortion to $^\mathcal{C}l_i$, the undistortion model must be inverted.
 The model cannot be inverted explicitly, so we iteratively invert it using [Newton's method of function minimization in multiple dimensions](https://en.wikipedia.org/wiki/Newton%27s_method#Nonlinear_systems_of_equations).

 ## Camera Model: Pinhole Projection